 by learning lessons from the past.

 - To signpost other appropriate services to those who were in

 care as children - before, during, and after hearings.

 The NCF will also record the experiences of those who were in

 care as children - to enhance public knowledge and understanding of

 an important part of Scotland's history.

-- Dr. Rachel Happer - Head of National Confidential Forum
+- Dr Rachel Happer - Head of the National Confidential Forum

-The work of the Forum continues, and Forum members
+The work of the Forum is ongoing.
+Forum members are keen to

 Please find a link to the NCF